ishakmohmed/GitSearch/README.md

 # GitSearch
-Search any GitHub user and see their data (such as stars per language, most forked repo, et cetera) presented to you with beautiful visuals thanks to GitHub and FusionCharts' API.
+Search any GitHub user and see their data (such as stars per language, most forked repo, et cetera) presented to you with beautiful visuals thanks to GitHub and FusionCharts' APIs.

 [1] Author:
 Mohmed Ishak